iapyeh/GGeditor/docs/User Guide.rst

     Here is the content of this attention

-Click on the admonition name, then it will be inserted as a table into your document.
+There are 4 kinds of layout for 10 types of admonitions., please click on the admonition name, then it will be inserted as a table into your document.

 .. _h5a3b1c203613551578563c31657026b:

 Directives
 ==========

+\ |IMG3|\

 \ `Directive`_\  is the generic form of admonition and many other reST Markups.